CaelumSculptoris/trip-pqc/veinn/README.md

    - Kyber abstraction...
 You know what I'm going to leave this as an exercise for the reader to implement.

 ### TODO
    - Integrate updates to command line and package.
-   - Considering swaping ISO 7816 for OAEP.
    - Remove unused functions in veinn.py.
-   - Wrapper for Keygen/Encaps/Decaps allowing easy swaping of Kyber/FO